chi-deutschland/open-truck-app/README.md

 #
 ## Screenshots

-- Overview screen with Truck details, live location tracking with marked locations on map for source and destination
+- Overview screen with Truck details, live location tracking with marked locations for source and destination
  ![Screenshot](/images/overview.jpeg)

 - For trucker to start loading process